publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptII/ch31/m__us_usc_t10_s503.md

              The term “local educational agency” means—

-                (i) a local educational agency, within the meaning of that term in section 9101 of the Elementary and Secondary Education Act of 1965 ([20 U.S.C.
-7801][/us/usc/t20/s7801]); and
+                (i) a local educational agency, within the meaning of that term in section 8101 of the Elementary and Secondary Education Act of 1965; and

                 (ii) a private secondary school.